makersacademy/airport_challenge/README.md

 Weather is a module which is included in the Plane and Airport classes.
 Most of the time it is sunny, but occasionally it is stormy.

 The 'weather' method can be called on both airports and planes at any time, and it will report the weather in that location.
-Note though, that the weather can change during the time between checking it and trying to land/take off!
-It is checked in the background every time you try to land or take off.
+Note though, that the weather can change during the time between checking it and trying to land or take off!
+It is checked in the background every time you try to do either of these.

 ```
 my_airport.weather